In our view, people focus too much on capitalising on certain types of data, but miss out on the bigger opportunities.

 Next skim through the visitors who got to the product or service page of interest.
 Now looking mainly at the part of the page that shows the organisation name, try to ignore those that can be identified as companies and focus on all the others.

 Of those non-identifiable visitors, some may well be irrelevant traffic (e.g. from a country you don’t target or from a source that brings you little value), but many of those non-identifiable visitors will fall into the following categories of people:

 In short, of all those ‘non-identifiable’ visitors, you really don’t know for sure whether they were potential customers or not.
 However, you can safely assume that many of them would have been (after all, how many casual surfers, competitors, or other irrelevant visitors would realistically go to your product or service pages?).

 So you’ve picked a product or service page and you now have an A1WebStats report showing you each visitor who got to that page during their visit.

-View each of those visitors (particularly those that can’t be identified as companies) as being potentially from buyers.
+View each of those other visitors (particularly those that can’t be identified as companies) as being potentially from buyers.